-The Board of Directors has determined to focus the Company's resources on metals exploration and mining activities and other business opportunities in the PRC.
+Currently, the Company's resources focus on metals exploration and mining activities and other business opportunities in the PRC.
 We are currently exploring for lead, silver and other metals in the Inner Mongolia Autonomous Region of the PRC.

 In November 2017, we acquired all of the issued and outstanding capital stock of Bayannaoer Mining for a purchase price of CNY716,900.
 Bayannaoer Mining holds an exploration permit issued by the Land and Resources Department of Inner Mongolia Autonomous Region covering the Moruogu Tong Mine, located in Wulatehouqi, Bayannaoer City, Inner Mongolia.
 The exploration permit evidences Bayannaoer Mining's right to explore for minerals at the Moruogu Tong Mine.
 Initial results of the exploration program indicate the presence of lead and silver, with the prospect that further surveying and exploration may indicate the presence of other ores such as copper.
 We anticipate that our working capital and capital expenditures for our exploration activities will be funded by non-interest-bearing loans from our affiliates and funds provided pursuant to the Cooperation Agreement.
-See "- Metal Exploration Activities" below for more information and a discussion of developments at the Moruogu Tong Mine in 2019.
+See "- Metal Exploration Activities" below for more information and a discussion of developments at the Moruogu Tong Mine.